About ATSO

 About ATSO – Ask The Stubborn Optimist

-About Ask The Stubborn Optimist CEO and Founder, Sara Thomas – I am a 27 year old multiracial woman diagnosed with severe chronic depression, anxiety, and light psychosis.
+About Ask The Stubborn Optimist CEO and Founder, Sara Thomas – I am a 28-year-old multiracial woman diagnosed with severe chronic depression, anxiety, and mild psychosis.
 I have had these mental illnesses all my life, and first began noticing symptoms when I was around six years old.

-My symptoms began to intensify around age 12, and I began talk-therapy at 17, continuing on to regularly meet with psychologists, psychiatrists, and psychoanalysts over the years.
+My symptoms began to intensify around age 12, and I started talk therapy at 17, continuing to regularly meet with psychologists, psychiatrists, and psychoanalysts over the years.

 sara ATSO ceo headshot about

-Photo of Sara, Ask The Stubborn Optimist, CEO & Founder
+Photo of Sara, CEO + Founder of ATSO

-I am also the recipient of the first ever ‘You Shine’ award.
-The ‘You Shine’ award is a special recognition by Maple Counseling, a mental health non-profit that has helped over 300,000 people of all ages over the past 50+ years, connecting them with affordable mental health care and support.
-Maple Counseling recently launched the ‘You Shine’ campaign to recognize people who actively improve the world and increase community mental wellness.
+I am the recipient of the first ever ‘You Shine’ award.
+The ‘You Shine’ award is a special recognition by Maple Counseling, who recently launched the ‘You Shine’ campaign to recognize people who actively improve the world and increase community mental wellness.

 Most importantly, I want to make sure no one feels alone in their mental wellness journey.